hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 QBFT and IBFT 2.0 have immediate finality; there are no forks and all valid blocks get included in the main chain.

-Clique does not have immediate finality.
-Implementations using Clique must be aware of forks and chain reorganizations occurring.

 ### Minimum number of validators

 To be Byzantine fault tolerant, QBFT and IBFT 2.0 require a minimum of four validators.

-Clique can operate with a single validator but operating with a single validator offers no redundancy if the validator fails.

 !!! tip